 If you have any questions about what a Family and Consumer Sciences Agent can do for you or your organization, or just want to know more about healthy food, food safety, or any other healthy lifestyle topic, feel free to contact MaryBeth by phone at 770-278-7373 or email at email@example.com.

 Radon, a gas that you can’t see, smell or taste, may be found in your home at high enough levels to cause health issues for you and your family.
 The only sure way to know if you have radon gas in your home is to test for it.
-The Rockdale County Extension office has short term radon test kits available for $8.00 or you can order one on-line at the FACS Radon Webpage for $10.00.
+You can order one on-line at the FACS Radon Webpage.

 NEW – Well water testing for RADON – The Agricultural and Environmental Services Laboratories (AESL) at the University of Georgia Cooperative Extension announces its new capability to analyze Radon in Drinking Water.
 The total cost of the test is $40/sample ($30 for test fee + $10 for prepaid overnight shipping label).
 This service dovetails with the UGA Radon Education Program by Dr. Pamela Turner and colleagues of the College of Family and Consumer Sciences.
 One of the goals of the UGA Radon Education Program is to understand the linkages between radon in the air and water, and uranium in water.
 In Georgia, testing radon in drinking water is particularly relevant to the private well owners and public water suppliers situated above the fall-line.
 Download a radon in water test submission form.